gflarity/nervous/README.md

 Contributions in the form of code, plugins, documentation, spreading the word, high fives are all encouraged.
 Specifically I could use help creating startup scripts, packaging manifests for different platforms etc.

-## About Plugins:

-Plugins are just regular Node.js libraries/modules that conform to a certain convention to make them pluggable.
-They can be hosted on github and installed with NPM.
-Use your favourite configuration management system to install/deploy them.
-Configuration goes at the top of the plugin's index.js and should easily be templatable.
-They're expected to 'play nice' by not blocking the event loop, not overwhelming the system with events, and not tax the system's resources unecessarily.
-Some available plugins include cpu usage, filesystem size/usage,  memcached stats gathering.

-Plugins get loaded during startup.
-Inside the plugin you define how data gets retrieved.
-This is accomplished by using the 'setInterval' javascript function or an evented subscription.

 ## Quick Start:

 1) Install/setup Graphite (optional)